Yelp/elastalert/docs/source/running_elastalert.rst

 time each query is run.
 This value is ignored for rules where ``use_count_query`` or ``use_terms_query`` is set to true.

-``es_host`` is the address of an Elasticsearch cluster where ElastAlert 2 will store data about its state, queries run, alerts, and errors.
+``es_host`` is the primary address of an Elasticsearch cluster where ElastAlert 2 will store data about its state, queries run, alerts, and errors.
 Each rule may also use a different Elasticsearch host to query against.
+For multiple host Elasticsearch clusters see ``es_hosts`` parameter.

 ``es_port`` is the port corresponding to ``es_host``.

-``es_hosts`` is the list of addresses of the nodes of the Elasticsearch cluster where ElastAlert 2 will store data about its state, queries run, alerts, and errors.
-(If you want to half connect to a cluster without a load balancer) Each rule may also use a different Elasticsearch host to query against.
+``es_hosts`` is the list of addresses of the nodes of the Elasticsearch cluster.
+This parameter can be used for high availability purposes, but the primary host must also be specified in the ``es_host`` parameter.
+The ``es_hosts`` parameter can be overridden within each rule.
+This value can be specified as ``host:port`` if overriding the default port.

 ``use_ssl``: Optional; whether or not to connect to ``es_host`` using TLS; set to ``True`` or ``False``.